Sunhat/marcus-tailstest/INFO.md

 1. Mount the app
 2. Named marcus so it doesn't conflict with other code tests / other containers
 3. PYTHONUNBUFFERED=1, so logs are apparently easier to read in Docker
 4. No .env COPIED or added as volume attachment. --reload doesn't detect .env changes which is lame.
-And Docker is injecting .env as env vars anyway.
+Docker is injecting .env as env vars via docker-compose.

 ### No venv